-four, if they work at night; half an

-hour for lunch, or one hour, if they

-work more than 10 hours a day."

-A new banjo is specially designed to meet the requirement of dance orchestras, stage performances and playing in large halls.
-The banjo, described in Popular Mechanics Magazine, has a weoden sounding board set just back of the head.
-A horn, opening from the space between the head and sounding board, passes through the frame of the instrument and throws the entire volume of sound forward into the hail.
-A second board covers the back of the instrument.
-This not only increases the volume of sound but, by variations in construction, the quality of tone can be controlled to suit special purposes

-Wanted

-A District General Agent for Lancaster, S. C., and adjoining territory for the State Mutual Life Assurance Company, of Massachusetts, whose annual statement shows assets of \$72,219,112, insurance in force of \$338,000,000, low premiums, large annual dividends and most liberal policy contracts.
+A District General Agent for Lancaster, S. C., and adjoining territory for the State Mutual Life Assurance Company, of Massachusetts, whose annual statement shows assets of \$72,219,112, insurance in force of \$238,000,000, low premiums, large annual dividends and most liberal policy contracts.
 Our 1922 schedule of dividends makes the cost of insurance in this company as low as the lowest.
 A real opportunity for the right man to make a most profitable connection, with an assured income for the future.
 If interested write us for our proposition.

 LOUIS SHERFESEE

 General Agent, Greenville, S. C.

 Our Job Printing

 Is for people who are particular.
-Those who don't care how their stationery and other printed matter looks-who don't know good paper and good workmanship when they see it-don't appreciate good printing, But-
+Those who don't care how their stationery and other printed matter looks-who don't know good paper and good workmanship when they see it-don't appreciate good hours is left entirely to the agree ment between employers and employed.

-Particular People

-Come here for their printing because they know they can depend on the quality of the work this office turns out.

-The Price

-Is no higher than others charge for inferior printing -in some instances less.
-We merely charge what the job is worth.
-We do not want more and will not take less.

-THE LANCASTER NEWS PRINTSHOP

-LANCASTER, S. C.